thegreathowdini/mh/README.md

 If you set anything else as the value of ua, the User-Agent header is set to that.

 **First wait.** When autohunt starts, the horn is first sounded 2s after it's available and without missing.
 To delay the first horn, set the value of the -w option to the time in minutes (from the time the script is started) the autohunt should wait.

-**Logging.** If you want to log the hunts made with autohunt, run autohunt with the -L option set to the location of the log file you want to use (it doesn't have to exist yet).
-Some stuff about each hunt will be logged to that file, and you can do whatever data stuff you want to with it.

 <br><br><hr />
 <a name="mhconsole"/>